-NEW YORK (AP) _ Jean Riboud, a French Resistance fighter who survived Buchenwald concentration camp and became a legendary oil industry executive, has died after suffering from cancer for more than a year, Schlumberger Ltd. said today.
+PARIS (AP) _ Jean Riboud, a French Resistance fighter who survived a Nazi concentration camp and became a legend in the oil industry as chairman of Schlumberger Ltd., has died after suffering from cancer for more than a year, Schlumberger said Monday.
 He was 65.

 Riboud had stepped down as chairman of Schlumberger on Sept.
 11, after his condition worsened.
 He had been chief executive of the company for more than 20 years and was responsible for building it into the world’s leading oilfield services business.